|3 winning |

 - Capture public attitudes to abuse and test out how they could be reshaped.

 - Carry out polling throughout the mayoral and local elections on women’s experience of sexual harassment on public transport and in the streets.
 This led directly to work by the police and transport authorities to step up work to deter sexual harassment and assaults, which is now a permanent policing priority.
-Find out more in this video.

 - Carry out opinion polling during local elections to indicate enormous public support for the maintenance of local refuges, helplines and counselling centres.